JarlathMacS/guess-the-flag/README.md

 - __Guess the Flag!
 Header__

   - This appears at the top of all pages.
-The logo is to the left side, which is the United Nations logo.
+The logo is to the left side.
   - The heading is to the right of the logo.

 ![Header](documentation/guess_the_flag_header.png)